Tenant Eviction – Advice for Landlords

-We now have Coronavirus (COVID-19) Guidance for Landlords and Tenants from the Ministry of Housing, Communities & Local Government.
-So we consider how this impacts on tenant eviction below.
+We now have Coronavirus (COVID-19) Advice for Landlords and Tenants from the Ministry of Housing, Communities & Local Government.
+So we consider how this impacts tenant eviction below.

-This is “Non-statutory guidance for landlords and tenants in the private and social rented sectors on:
+This is “Non-statutory Advice for landlords and tenants in the private and social rented sectors on:

 - Measures relating to notices seeking possession as amended by the Coronavirus Act 2020

 - Court action on possession cases during the Coronavirus (COVID-19) outbreak

 - Property access and health and safety obligations in the context of Coronavirus) COVID-19) restrictions”

 It’s well worth a read if you’re a landlord.
 However, the advice is not binding.

 The advice covers a range of issues relevant to the landlord and tenant relationship during the coronavirus outbreak.
 But in this note, we will just look at what it says about tenant eviction.

 The guidance advises landlords not to “commence new notices” without a very good reason for doing so.
 It suggests that landlords should offer support and understanding to tenants who may see their income fluctuate.

 Otherwise, the advice simply repeats what we already know from the statute and practice directions, which were discussed here and here .
 Most notices are for three months.
 Proceedings and enforcement can be commenced but will be stayed for 90 days from 27.03.20.